 The Company granted the underwriter a 45-day option from the date of the final prospectus relating to the Initial Public Offering to purchase up to 4,500,000 additional Units to cover over-allotments, if any, at \$10.00 per Unit, less the underwriting discounts and commissions.
-To date, the over-allotment option has not been exercised yet.
+The over-allotment option expired in June 2020.